Who I am and how I can help

 Lucy Devine (used to be Carter), Director, Wellspring Consulting

 I am a highly experienced governance adviser.
 I have more than 20 years’ experience of governance and change management delivery.
 I have supported governments of the UK, Africa, the UAE and Afghanistan, and held senior roles in a national and international NGO and a global consultancy firm.
 I now specialise in UK charities (particularly Learned Societies and Medical Colleges) and Multi-Academy Trusts.
 I have wide experience of all relevant roles, having been both a CEO and a Trustee for different charities, as well as providing external governance advice.

-I am the external examiner for the NGA School Clerking qualification, and I teach the Institute of Governance "Academy Governance" qualification.
+I am the external examiner for the NGA School Clerking qualification, and I am the tutor for the Institute of Governance "Academy Governance" qualification.

 How I can help

 I can make your organisation's governance actually help you do what you need to do, rather than be a cumbersome extra layer of extra work for me.